mtolly/onyx/haskell/README.md

     In the latter two cases, the RB3 "keytar" algorithm is more-or-less applied, so fast chords become HOPOs, and overlapping sustains are shortened.

+  * Import to Magma project (takes CON/RBA/PS, creates Magma project folder)

+    Creates a Magma project ready to (attempt to) compile a song for RB3, using Magma: C3 Roks Edition.
+(It should also work using standard Magma v2.)

+    When importing from FoF/PS, this performs all the steps listed in "Convert to RB3" above.

+    Also generates a REAPER project so any remaining problems can be quickly edited and re-exported to MIDI.

+    Because this must generate WAV audio files to give to Magma, encrypted MOGG files in input rb3cons are unsupported.

   * Browser song preview (takes _rb3con, creates web app folder)

     Generates a JavaScript chart preview app for web browsers,